-In an emergency, the superintendent or his/her designee will notify the Chief of Schools.
+In an emergency, the superintendent or her designee will notify the Associate Superintendents of Learning and Leading.

 11.2 Unscheduled Early Dismissals

 Students shall be released only to the parent/guardian listed on the "Student Emergency Record Card" or to another person designated by the person so listed.
 [FF(LOCAL)]